 Upon hire, positions require FBI, Acts 33 & 34 Clearances dated within one year of employment.

-Education Programs Specialist
+Educational Programs Specialist

 Part-time, flexible hours for the Little Orange Store.
 Ideal candidate must be a reliable, people person with cash handling and retail experience.
-Must be at least 18 years old with HS or equivalent.
+Must be at least 18 years old with HS or equivalent. $8.00/hour.

 Part-time to clean the museum including vacuuming, dusting, sweeping, mopping using industrial vacuum cleaners, emptying trash and cleaning restrooms.
 Occasionally uses ladders to dust and wash walls, clean ceilings and dust and polish light fixtures.
 Evening and/weekend hours required.
 Must be at least 18 years of age and be able to perform heavy work.
 At least moderate cleaning experience preferred.

 Part-time to provide special programming and worthwhile experiences with visitors while in attendance at a birthday party.
 Host facilitates educative and creative experiences with general visitors, primarily birthday party attendees.
 While interacting positively with visitors, hosts engage them in museum and party experiences such as creating art and/or projects.
 Hosts guide visitors’ party activities and encourage participation.
 Hosts ensure party area is a safe, tidy, inviting to play and fun place to visit.
 Hosts treat visitors with respect and friendly and courteous communication.
 Customer service and experience with children preferred. $8.00/hour.
 Click here to learn more about this position.